Cyber security training

 Active Directory Basics and Pentesting

 The "Introduction to Active Directory" module aims to provide a thorough understanding of Active Directory (AD), essential for managing networked systems.
 The curriculum begins with the setup of Active Directory, including its installation and configuration, preparing students for practical applications.
 It delves into Kerberos authentication and its significance in securing network communications.
-The course also discusses various Active Directory attack vectors, enumeration techniques, and exploitation methods, presenting a comprehensive view of potential security vulnerabilities.
-Students will explore post-exploitation tactics to understand how attackers might leverage compromised AD credentials to expand their influence within a network, emphasizing the importance of robust security measures and effective incident response strategies.
+The course covers Active Directory attack vectors, enumeration techniques, and exploitation methods.
+Students learn post-exploitation tactics, focusing on how attackers use compromised AD credentials to expand within a network, highlighting the need for strong security measures and effective incident response.

 Cyber Security Compliance

-This module on Cyber Security Compliance and Standards explores various regulatory and industry-specific standards critical for ensuring data security and integrity.
-The course begins with a discussion of key compliance regulations such as GDPR for data protection, HIPAA for healthcare information, and SOX for financial data security, highlighting their significance and application across relevant sectors.
-It also covers ISO/IEC 27001/ISO 27002 standards for information security management and PCI-DSS requirements for secure credit card processing.
-Students will examine penetration testing standards including OWASP, WASC, SANS25, PTES, and OSSTMM, which provide structured frameworks for conducting comprehensive security assessments.
+This module on Cyber Security Compliance covers key regulations like GDPR, HIPAA, and SOX, focusing on data security across sectors.
+It also covers ISO/IEC 27001/27002 standards, PCI-DSS for credit card processing, and penetration testing frameworks such as OWASP, WASC, SANS25, PTES, and OSSTMM for conducting security assessments.
 The cybersecurity course syllabus extends to risk governance and management, offering strategies for identifying, analyzing, and mitigating risks effectively.

 The module also delves into cybercrime and its classifications to better understand the spectrum of digital threats and their legal implications.
 Utilizing the NIST Cybersecurity Framework, the course guides the development, implementation, and refinement of robust cybersecurity programs.
 Real-world case studies illustrate the practical application of theoretical concepts.
 Additionally, students hone their practical skills through a secondary practical assignment and a Capture The Flag (CTF) event, which challenges them to apply their knowledge in a competitive and controlled environment.